coilhq/mucoa/README.md

 # Chart Of Accounts

-This Mojaloop COA (Chart of Accounts) document aims to identify a typical list of general ledger accounts for a Mojaloop Scheme.
-The goal is to guide the process of identifying a COA for a Mojaloop Scheme and to describe how transactions impact the accounts.
+The purpose of this document is to guide the process of identifying the COA (Chart of Accounts) for a Mojaloop Scheme and to describe how typical transactions impact the accounts.

-This document serves as a baseline reference while acknowledging that particular accounting systems, compliance regulation and Scheme rules, amongst other things, ultimately impact the COA and the account interactions for a Scheme.
+This document that can be used as a baseline or for reference, with acknowledgement that particular accounting systems, compliance regulation and Scheme rules, amongst other things, ultimately impact the COA and the account interactions for a Scheme.

 ## Contents
 * [Definitions](#definitions)